Photo source: linkfluence.com

 Photo source: Veg Recipe of India

-- Mix sparkling water with freshly made juice to get that fizziness children like from soft drinks such as coca cola.
+- Mix sparkling water with freshly made juice to get that fizziness from unhealthy soft drinks like coca-cola.

-- Add small amount of chocolate drink into your child’s milk.
+- Mix a small amount of natural and none sweeten cocoa powder with your child’s formula milk.

 Karihome Tablets – Healthy & Nutritious Snack

-Karihome goat’s milk tablets is a nutritious snack that is rich in calcium, vitamin A and fortified with probiotics and prebiotics for children.
-While Karihome tablets does contain sugar namely lactose, a natural sugar present in goat milk and natural glucose, it does not contain artificial & processed sugar such as sucrose and corn syrup.
+Karihome goat’s milk tablets are a nutritious snack that is rich in calcium, vitamin A and fortified with probiotics and prebiotics for children.
+While Karihome tablets do contain sugar namely lactose, a natural sugar present in goat milk, and natural glucose, it does not contain artificial & processed sugar such as sucrose and corn syrup.

-Karihome goat’s milk tablet comes in 5 different flavors and 4 unique flavor combination:
+Karihome goat’s milk tablet comes in 5 different flavors and 4 unique flavor combinations:

 Karihome goat milk tables white – Original milk flavor and yogurt flavor